StephenPhilipOFlynn/project5-mildrew/README.md

 ## Unfixed Bugs
 * I was unable to get the Kaggle API to recognise the root directory in the VS code environment, so the data was manually uploaded.
+* I ran out of time to complete this project, on my next attempt I hope to substantively build a functioning machine learning image classifier.

 ## Deployment
 ### Heroku

-* The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+* The App live link is: https://cherry-leaves-ml-d220bd96c860.herokuapp.com/
 * Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 * The project was deployed to Heroku using the following steps.